Past-release archive of Microsoft Cloud App Security

 - When an alert is triggered by an activity policy or an anomaly detection policy, a new detailed notification is sent that provides information about the match.

 - An automated system alert is triggered when an app connector is disconnected.

 - You can now dismiss and resolve a single alert or a bulk selection of alerts from within the alerts page.

 Released: May 15, 2016

 - New diagram to provide more assistance with the Cloud Discovery manual log upload process.

-- Improved process for updating unrecognized ("Other") log files, including a pop-up that let's you know that the file requires additional review and you will be notified when the data is available.
+- Improved process for updating unrecognized ("Other") log files.
+This process includes a pop-up that lets you know that the file requires additional review.
+You'll be notified when the data is available.

 - More activity and file violations are highlighted when investigating an activity and file log for outdated browsers and operating systems.